-A return visit can take place within 1-3 weeks of the initial onsite inspection.
+A return visit may take place within 1-3 weeks of the initial onsite inspection.
 This is to check progress against any concerns raised by the inspection team.
 Findings from this return visit will be included in the original inspection report.

-We can also return for a follow-up inspection to any hospital to check the NHS board has acted on our requirements and made sustained improvements.
+We can also return for a follow-up inspection to any Mental Health Unit to check the NHS board has acted on our requirements and made sustained improvements.
 Timescales to execute any follow-up inspections will be proportionate to the nature of the interventions required resulting from the initial onsite inspection.
-Findings from this type of follow-up inspection will be published using our follow-up inspection report template and will be published separately from the original inspection report.
+Findings from this type of follow-up inspection will be published separately using our follow-up inspection report template.